srid/ema/docs/guide/compose.md

 # Composing Ema apps

-Smaller Ema apps can be composed together to create a larger app.
+Smaller Ema apps can be composed together to create a larger Ema app.

+The composition happens via sub-route composition. i.e., the [[route]] of your larger Ema app can contain the sub-route type in its sum constructors.
+If the sub-routes have [[class]] and [[site]] instances, then the corresponding instances for the larger route can be defined *in terms of* them.

+For example, consider the note-publishing app [Emanote](https://emanote.srid.ca/), which is written in Ema.
+If you are creating your own personal website in Ema, and wish to include the Emanote generated site in a sub-path, say `/notes/`, you can do that by composing the Emanote app within your own Ema app.

+## Examples

 See `Ex04_Multi.hs` in the Ema source tree for an example of this based on a top-level route ADT.
-The `Ex05_MultiRoute.hs` example is similar but uses a heterogenous list (`NS` from sop-core) instead of defining a new route ADT.
+The `Ex05_MultiRoute.hs` example is similar but uses a heterogenous list (`NS` from sop-core), that is used in [[generic]], instead of defining a new route ADT.
 The former has the main advantage of being able to use inner apps' models in defining the behaviour of other routes.

 ## Builtin sub-apps